atcg/cPWP/README.md

 To use it, you must first generate the read counts for each base with ANGSD, which corresponds to the `-dumpCounts 4` argument.
 One such command might be:

-`~/bin/angsd0.613/angsd -bam bamlist.txt -out countsPrefix -doCounts 1 -dumpCounts 4 -doMajorMinor 2 -doMaf 8`
+`angsd0.613/angsd -bam bamlist.txt -out countsPrefix -doCounts 1 -dumpCounts 4 -doMajorMinor 2 -doMaf 8`

 This will generate three output files: countsPrefix.counts.gz, countsPrefix.pos.gz, and countsPrefix.mafs.gz.
-We will use countsPrefix.mafs.gz to determine which allele is major and which is minor, and with that information we will pull the appropriate columns from each line of countsPrefix.counts.gz.
+We will use countsPrefix.mafs.gz to determine which allele is major and which is minor (this is created by supplying the -doMaf 8 argument), and with that information we will pull the appropriate columns from each line of countsPrefix.counts.gz.
 We'll unzip these first:

 ```
 gunzip countsPrefix.counts.gz